MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

     _Figure 38: Allowed locations defined via policy._

-5. By default the policy is set with **Deny**, meaning that if someone starts a deployment in the subscription that isn't in either the `East US 2` or `Central US` region, the deployment fails.
+5. By default, the policy is set with **Deny**.
+This setting means that if someone starts a deployment in the subscription that isn't in either the `East US 2` or `Central US` region, the deployment will fail.
 Here's what happens if someone in the Contoso subscription tries to set up a deployment in `West US`.

     ![Screenshot that shows the error from a failed policy.](./media/contoso-migration-infrastructure/policy-failed.png)